DavidWells/davidwells-legacy-site/content/blog/2019-05-08-a-netlify-year.md

 Shoutout to [Matt](https://twitter.com/biilmann) & [Chris](https://twitter.com/chr_bach) the two founders of Netlify.
 They are killing it & recruit the best folks (minus myself)

-Also to Daniel Freeman who continues to be an awesome mentor & empowers me to build all this awesome shit!
+Also to [Daniel Freeman](https://twitter.com/danielfreeman) who continues to be an awesome mentor & empowers me to build all this awesome shit!

-P.S. [we are hiring a bunch of people](https://boards.greenhouse.io/netlify) & trying to expand the awesome.
+P.S. [we are hiring a bunch of people](https://boards.greenhouse.io/netlify).
 If this post peaked your interest, please reach out.